Muhtasim-Rasheed/crust-engine/docs/project-setup.md

         - `w`: The width of the sprite in pixels.
 Defaults to 100.
         - `h`: The height of the sprite in pixels.
 Defaults to 100.

+The keys `debug_options` and `[sprites.sounds]` are optional.
+If they are not present, the default values will be used.

 ## Recommended Project Structure

 The recommended project structure is as follows: